-1 Proposed areas of work are associated with key principle b) Consistency with the ICANN Board action on ATRT3 recommendation 3.5 (as stated in the Scorecard - see page 7)
+2 Proposed areas of work are associated with key principle b) Consistency with the ICANN Board action on ATRT3 recommendation 3.5 (as stated in the Scorecard - see page 7)

-- Develop guidance as to how Holistic Review Teams should determine and prioritize their work areas to ensure effective review outcomes within the 18-month timeframe. - Propose a methodology for gathering and analyzing data to inform evidence-based findings and recommendations. - Consider dependencies, including those relating to other Specific and Organizational Reviews and related work streams, and how such dependencies would factor into the scope of the pilot and of future Holistic Reviews. - Propose necessary skill sets for Holistic Review Team members required to achieve review objectives, which will later be included in the Operating Standards for Specific Reviews. - Provide input on resources and budget required to complete future reviews effectively. - Develop suggestions as to how various ICANN structures would be held accountable for implementing the recommendations coming from the Holistic Review, if directed to entities other than the ICANN Board or ICANN org. - Determine how future review teams would measure the success of future Continuous Improvement Programs, including a set of principles that could be applied across the SO/ACs to inform their work to develop effective Continuous Improvement Programs. - Develop a set of guiding principles and provide roadmaps for the implementation of effective Continuous Improvement Programs across all ICANN structures and guidance for the evaluations to be performed by the subsequent review teams.
+- Propose necessary skill sets for Holistic Review Team members required to achieve review objectives, which will later be included in the Operating Standards for Specific Reviews. - Provide input on resources and budget required to complete future reviews effectively. - Develop suggestions as to how various ICANN structures would be held accountable for implementing the recommendations coming from the Holistic Review, if directed to entities other than the ICANN Board or ICANN org. - Determine how future review teams would measure the success of future Continuous Improvement Programs, including a set of principles that could be applied across the SO/ACs to inform their work to develop effective Continuous Improvement Programs. - Develop a set of guiding principles and provide roadmaps for the implementation of effective Continuous Improvement Programs across all ICANN structures and guidance for the evaluations to be performed by the subsequent review teams.